dimsav/backup-engine/README.md

 ### Todo's

+* write system requirements in the readme file (file permissions)
+* write installation instructions
 * email notification in case of an error
-* possibility to send backups via ftp connection
+* add the option to send backups via ftp connection